March 13, 2025

 THE OUTCOME

-The recently completed project is indicative of the immense opportunity afforded the aviation sector in terms of the ability to leverage its real estate as a power generator in order to significantly reduce electricity costs and, in turn, emissions and overall carbon footprint.
+The project is indicative of the immense opportunity afforded the aviation sector in terms of the ability to leverage its real estate as a power generator in order to significantly reduce electricity costs and, in turn, emissions and overall carbon footprint.

 The Control Tower

-Interestingly, the solar installation aligns with a recent government bill, which encourages the extensive deployment of rooftop solar on domestic industrial and commercial property to make effective use of available surfaces as a priority.
+The solar installation aligns with a recent government bill, which encourages the extensive deployment of rooftop solar on domestic industrial and commercial property to make effective use of available surfaces as a priority.

-Solivus CEO, JoParker-Swift says: “Rooftop solar is crucial for decarbonising the built environment, but its application has often been constrained by the structural limitations of many commercial buildings.
+“Rooftop solar is crucial for decarbonising the built environment, but its application has often been constrained by the structural limitations of many commercial buildings.
 Put simply, traditional solar panels are too heavy for many rooftops.
 Our lightweight solar innovation addresses this issue, enabling large-scale, cost-effective solar deployment across nearly all large commercial buildings and sites.
+We are proud to have worked with Farnborough Airport to ensure the future supply of renewable energy, supporting the airport’s progressive net zero emissions journey.
+We encourage other airports to seize the opportunity to benefit from our solar energy installations and advance their own sustainability initiatives.”

 The Installation is one of the largest solar installations in the South East of England.